Santiago de Chile is the capital and a major city in Chile.

 Challenges and Future Development

 Key challenges include addressing air quality, urban sprawl, and economic inequality.
-Santiago’s future development focuses on sustainability, public transportation improvements, and enhancing public spaces.
+Santiago’s future development focuses on Sustainability, public transportation improvements, and enhancing public spaces.

 Weblinks